WencaiZheng/School-Quant-Projects/README.md

 # Noven

-projects I have done in internships or based on my own interests
+Projects I have done in internships or based on my own interests

 //C++ final analyzes the EPS surprise effect on stock prices, in which crawler are used to parse data from Yahoo finance